ctdgc/ctdgc.github.io/README.md

 ### Buy / Sell / Trade
 We all know someone with too much plastic.
 Maybe it's you!
 Either way, our community offers a dedicated space for you to buy, sell and trade with others in the community.

-# Word on the street

-> This is soo much better than our old group text.
-Now, when new people join, we don't have to start a whole new message thread!

-> Yes!
-I can finally delete messages I accidentally send.
-Thanks for nothing, GroupMe.

-> Facebook is great and all, but half my friends don't have one for whatever reason.
-With Discord, I don't have to comporomise my privacy/security to participate in the disc golf community.

 # Ready to Join?
 Joining the community is as easy as ordering take-out or signing up for a tournament, except it's **completely free**.
 And, the first 500 people to join will get an exclusive badge, so don't wait.